Connect privately on your Android

 with Avast SecureLine VPN

-If you’ve ever been part of a school, company or other similar organization, you’ve likely used a proxy server.
+If you’ve ever been part of a school, company, or other similar organization, you’ve likely used a web proxy server.
 But what does “proxy” even mean?
-In this article, we define proxy servers, explain how they work, and most importantly, show you exactly what you can and cannot expect from them in terms of your online privacy and security.
+In this article, we define proxy servers, explain how web proxies work, and, most important, show you exactly what you can and cannot expect from proxies in terms of online privacy and security.

-When you use a proxy, your browser first connects to the proxy, and the proxy forwards your traffic to the website.
+When you use an online proxy, your browser first connects to the proxy, and the proxy forwards your traffic to the website you’re visiting.
 That’s why proxy servers are also known as “forward proxies.”
-A proxy will also receive the website’s response and send it back to you.
+An internet proxy will also receive the website’s response and send it back to you.

 As your intermediary on the web, proxy servers have many useful roles.
 Here’s a few of the primary uses for a proxy server: